karwester/behavioural-finance-task/README.md

     - Your **main analysis script**
     - Any **supporting documentation or insights**
     - A short note on **why you’re applying** and your **interest in the role**
+    -
+Send your submission to **Jobs@OxfordRisk.com** by the date indicated in the job posting.

 ⚠️ **Please do not apply if you haven’t completed the task.**